-Multiple Model Multiple View (MMMV) and Single Model Multiple View (SMMV) present a generic collaboration approach that derived from our messagebased MVC architecture of Web applications.
+Multiple Model Multiple View (MMMV) and Single Model Multiple View (SMMV) present a generic collaboration approach that derived from our message-based MVC architecture of Web applications.
 MMMV and SMMV accommodate respectively instructor-led learning and participatory learning models.
 The trend of Web applications deployment demands for the design of architecture in provision of capabilities that allows assembly of diverse clients and aggregation of different services.
 From a client's point of view, it requests for accessing to a variety of services (e.g. email, search engine, and web browser); from the perspective of a service, it holds commitment to supporting of heterogeneous client interface.
-As a response to the trend, we demonstrate that M-MVC, as a paradigm of message-based service model, has features of both messaging flexibility and component distribution and is a suitable architecture for complex problems with many-to-many interactions.
+As a response to the trend, we demonstrate that M-MVC, as a paradigm of message-based service model, has features of both messaging flexibility and component distribution and is a suitable architecture for complex problems with many-to-many dimensionality.
 More importantly, our work suggests that one need not develop special "collaborative" applications.
 Rather any application developed as a Web service with M-MVC model can be made collaborative using the tools and architectural principles discussed in this thesis.
-This could motivate the development of new desktop applications that preserve interoperability and sophisticated rendering effect while gaining many capabilities (e.g. collaboration) not present in today's systems such as OpenOffice and Microsoft Office.
+This could motivate the development of new desktop applications that preserve interoperability and sophisticated rendering effect while gaining many capabilities (e.g. collaboration) not present in today's systems such as Openoffice and Microsoft Office.

-An additional contribution of this thesis is a taxonomy for event-driven messagebased collaboration.
-It covers a summary of features of event-based collaboration applications, discussions of main design concepts embracing system composition (service, client interface, and session control components), event structure and interactive pattern, interfacing with messaging infrastructure in explicit publish/subscribe scheme, and classification of monolithic and Web Service collaboration models.
-The key concepts have applied in our system with scalable vector graphics content but are applicable to other collaboration systems such as shared display, shared data visualization, audio/video conferencing, and online games.
+An additional contribution of this thesis is taxonomy of event-driven message-based collaboration framework.
+It covers a feature summarization of event-based collaboration applications, discussions of main design concepts embracing system composition (service, client interface, and session control components), event structure and interactive pattern, interfacing with messaging infrastructure in explicit publish/subscribe scheme, and classification of monolithic and Web Service collaboration model.
+The key concepts has applied in our system with scalable vector graphics content as well as other collaboration systems like shared display, shared data visualization, audio/video conferencing, and online game.